 Since those courses are not being used by external (paying) clients, you can opt for utilizing PowerPoint presentations or videos and then tacking on an exam for an online learning program and avoid using more high-end, SCORM-compliant software.

-The future of SCORM
+The Future of SCORM

 Following the trend of all-inclusive, user-friendly software solutions, the capabilities of authoring tools are likely to be absorbed in cloud LMS solutions.

-Imagine an LMS where you can do it all –
+Imagine an LMS where you can do it all:

-- Design and produce highly interactive content that combines text, animations, audio, video, assessments
+- Design and produce highly interactive content that combines text, animations, audio, video, assessments and more

-- Integrate with your existing software stack
+- Integrate with your existing software stack via LMS integrations

 - Easily give course access to admins and learners and manage your online community